bsmith89/StrainFacts-manuscript/doc/submission.md

 TODO: Share a patch for Strain Finder and MixtureS code as a supplement
 TODO: Be more explicit in the introduction about the fuzzy haplotypes allowing us to harness PyTorch gradient descent
-TODO: Add definitions to math symbols on first use in methods
 TODO: Select better colors for countries in Figure 6
 TODO: Add supplement with distance-to-ANI comparison plots
-TODO: Move Figure 1 into the supplementary materials.
-Renumber other figures.
 TODO: Refine figures in Inkscape